AckerlyXu/heima/articles/azure-subscription-service-limits.md

 ---
-title: Azure subscription limits and quotas | Azure
+title: Azure subscription limits and quotas | Microsoft Docs
 description: Provides a list of common Azure subscription and service limits, quotas, and constraints.
 This includes information on how to increase limits along with maximum values.
 services: ''
 documentationcenter: ''